-Must be 0 for batch runs! nSubPops Number of subpopulations in this run (integer) subPopFile File to load subpopulation contest data from strategyChangeUnit Amount by which to update all Land Managers' Neighbourhood Weighting (floating point) neighbourNoiseMax Maximum probability of corrupting each bit in a neighbouring Parcel Biophysical Properties query to endow Land Managers with (floating point) neighbourNoiseMin Corresponding minimum probability (floating point) breakEvenThreshold Amount to subtract from Yield to get Wealth accrued to Land Manager from one Land Parcel (floating point) landParcelPrice Amount gained by Land Managers selling a Land Parcel (and lost by Land Managers buying it) (floating point) nInitXParcels Number of initial horizontal Land Parcels to endow the Land Managers created at the beginning of the run with (integer) envXSize must be an integer multiple of this parameter value nInitYParcels Number of initial vertical Land Parcels to endow the Land Managers created at the beginning of the run with (integer) envYSize must be an integer multiple of this parameter value dumpHistory Flag indicating whether or not to save off the history gathered so far into an intermediate file (to save memory and size of each history file) (1 to use intermediate files, 0 maxHistoryLength to save everything to one big file at the end of the run) How many Years' data to save in each intermediate history MaxHistoryLength file (integer) To use these history parameters, the -h option must be specified on the command line. @end
+Must be 0 for batch runs! nSubPops Number of subpopulations in this run (integer) subPopFile File to load subpopulation contest data from strategyChangeUnit Amount by which to update all Land Managers' Neighbourhood Weighting (floating point) neighbourNoiseMax Maximum probability of corrupting each bit in a neighbouring Parcel Biophysical Properties query to endow Land Managers with (floating point) neighbourNoiseMin Corresponding minimum probability (floating point) breakEvenThreshold Amount to subtract from Yield to get Wealth accrued to Land Manager from one Land Parcel (floating point) vickrey Flag indicating whether to use a Vickrey auction or a first- price sealed bid auction (1 to use Vickrey, 0 to use first- price sealed bid) nInitXParcels Number of initial horizontal Land Parcels to endow the Land Managers created at the beginning of the run with (integer) envXSize must be an integer multiple of this parameter value nInitYParcels Number of initial vertical Land Parcels to endow the Land Managers created at the beginning of the run with (integer) envYSize must be an integer multiple of this parameter value dumpHistory Flag indicating whether or not to save off the history gathered so far into an intermediate file (to save memory and size of each history file) (1 to use intermediate files, 0 to save everything to one big file at the end of the run) maxHistoryLength How many Years' data to save in each intermediate history file (integer) To use these history parameters, the -h option must be specified on the command line. @end on the confindation into.